ottjk/layott/README.md

 # layott
-custom keyboard layout for xkb
+Customized keyboard layout for xkb.
+Main layer is from Colemak-DH with some extra goodies for vim and whatnot.